Marianna3011/ChoirKids_SWSN/Final_report_simplified.md

 Most academic GNN papers report aggregate performance metrics without detailed cold-start analysis.
 When cold-start is mentioned, it's typically as a limitation rather than a focus of empirical investigation.
 Furthermore, the few studies addressing cold-start often use small-scale datasets or synthetic scenarios that don't reflect real-world graph properties.

-This project bridges this gap by applying LiGNN-inspired techniques—specifically GraphSAGE with multi-hop sampling—to a fundamentally different graph structure: product co-purchasing networks.
+This project bridges this gap by applying LiGNN-inspired techniques - specifically GraphSAGE with multi-hop sampling - to a fundamentally different graph structure: product co-purchasing networks.
 Our work asks: **Do GNN methods effective on social networks generalize to e-commerce graphs?
 How severe is the cold-start problem in this domain?**

 **Our specific contributions are:**